 - 1 ea bay leaf

 - 1 1/2 quart low sodium vegetable broth

 Heat the oven to 350 degrees F. Toss the parsnips, 2 tablespoons olive oil, 1/2 teaspoon salt, and 1/2 teaspoon pepper together and place in a single layer in a baking pan.
 Roast the parsnips about 60 minutes.
 Rotate 1-2 times.
 Trim away any burned areas and set aside.

 Heat the remaining olive oil in a large pot over medium-high heat.
 Add the onion, celery, garlic, 1 teaspoon salt, and 1/8 teaspoon pepper and cook until translucent and softened.
 Stir in the parsnips, bay leaf, and broth and bring to a boil.
 Reduce the heat to medium low, partially cover the pot and simmer about 30 minutes.
 Remove the bay leaf.

-Puree the mixture in a blender until smooth.
-Return the soup to the pot over low heat and stir occasionally until warmed through.
+Puree the mixture in a blender or with an immersion blender until smooth.
+If using a blender, return the soup to the pot.
+Heat the soup over low heat and stir occasionally until warmed through.